 Karen R. Zimmer*

-Karen Zimmer is the leader of our firm’s Defamation + Publication Risk Management Practice Group, and a member of the Commercial Litigation, Insurance, Franchise, Real Estate, Local Government, Appellate Advisory, and Intellectual Property + Technology Practice Groups.
-Her practice is primarily focused on the following areas of civil and commercial litigation: libel and slander claims, directors and officers liability, complex commercial litigation, society litigation matters, professional regulatory matters and intellectual property disputes.
+Karen Zimmer is the leader of our firm’s Defamation + Publication Risk Management Practice Group, and a member of the Commercial Litigation, Insurance, Franchise, Real Estate, Local Government, Appellate Advisory, Intellectual Property + Technology, and Information + Privacy Practice Groups.
+Her practice is primarily focused on the following areas of civil and commercial litigation: libel and slander claims, directors and officers liability, complex commercial litigation, society litigation matters, professional regulatory matters, privacy and intellectual property disputes.

 She is experienced in pursuing her clients’ interests in urgent interlocutory applications, short and lengthy trials, appeals, arbitrations and mediations.
 She has appeared at all levels of Court in British Columbia as well as the Yukon Supreme Court and the Human Rights Tribunal.